DataDog/documentation/content/en/agent/kubernetes/installation.md

 ## Deploy an Agent with the Operator

-To deploy the Datadog Agent with the operator in the minimum number of steps, see the [`datadog-operator`][4] helm chart.
+To deploy the Datadog Agent with the operator in the minimum number of steps, see the [`datadog-operator`][4] Helm chart.
 Here are the steps:

 1. Install the [Datadog Operator][5]: